oleg-py/blog/_posts/2018-12-03-cats-effect-exercises.md

 To jumpstart everything, a source sample to start with is provided for each exercise.
 You are free to change anything, there are no restrictions to code style as long as it is readable.
 I recommend sticking to provided type signatures / interface structure for those you will be implementing, unless bonuses require you to change these.

+To prevent spoilers, post your answers as github repos, gists or scastie links, and post them in comments or @ me on twitter

 ## Worker pool with load balancing
 #### Objective
 Do parallel processing, distributed over a limited number of workers, each with its own state (counters, DB connections, etc.).